PS4 Controller Calibration: Fix Dead Zone and Stick Drift

 Open the controller profile

 Plug in.
 DS4Windows lists the connected controller in its main panel.
-Click Edit on the default profile, then open the Sticks tab to expose the dead-zone and anti-dead-zone settings sliders.
+Click Edit on the default profile, then open the Sticks tab to expose the dead-zone and anti-dead-zone sliders.

 Two settings matter: Dead Zone and Anti-Dead Zone, available for the left and right sticks separately.

 Most guides tell you to raise the dead zone until drift disappears.
 That is wrong.
 The right end-state is the lowest dead zone that fully masks your measured at-rest reading.

 Tune and verify

-If at-rest values still climb above zero on either axis, raise to 0.08, then 0.10.
-Stop the moment readings stay flat.
+Start at 0.05 and re-test in a browser tester.
+If at-rest values still climb above zero on either axis, raise to 0.08, then 0.10, and stop the moment readings stay flat.

 Does Steam Input calibrate a PS4 controller too?